Manhattan. February 14, 1984. Valentine’s Day.

 “A songwriter writes to be understood,” said Springsteen.

-“We’d spent the afternoon filming ‘Dancing in the Dark,’ our first formal music video,” Springsteen recalled.
+Springsteen hired Brian De Palma, director of Scarface, to direct the music video.
+“We’d spent the afternoon filming ‘Dancing in the Dark,’ our first formal music video,” recalled Springsteen.
 “I’d always been a little superstitious about filming the band.
 I believed the magician should not observe his trick too closely; he might forget where his magic lay.
 But MTV had arrived.”

 “I did not want to be the one.
 I don’t want to dance in front of 30,000 people!
-It was a full concert, and we performed the song twice, back-to-back,” recalled Courteney Cox.
+It was a full concert, and we performed the song twice, back-to-back,” recalled Cox.
 “God.
 Did you see my dance?
 It was pathetic.
 I’m not a bad dancer, but that was horrible.
 I was so nervous.”